 Large numbers of students are applying to universities resulting in higher levels of competition for reduced places on degree courses at NI universities.
 The lower tuition fee in NI universities has resulted in a higher demand for places and as a result the grade requirements for many popular courses have increased.
+The competition for Higher Level Apprenticeships with Finance/Construction and Engineering/IT companies has also increased significantly in recent years.
 It is therefore important to engage in careers research and consider Post-16 subject options very carefully.